Rhubarb plum upside down cake

 Method

 Preheat oven 170 degrees C. Grease and line 23 cm spring form pan.
 Brush a bit of oil on baking paper.
-Mix rhubarb, 100 g castor sugar and 50 g brown sugar in a large bowl.
-Next layer half rhubarb at the bottom of pan in grid pattern and add half the remaining sugar on top all over rhubarb.
+Mix rhubarb pieces, plum pieces, 100 g castor sugar and 25 g brown sugar in a large bowl.
+Next layer half rhubarb and plum at the bottom of pan in grid pattern or any design.

-Mix flour and baking powder in a deep plate.
-In mixing bowl beat butter , 200 g castor sugar and the remaining half sugar from rhubarb mixed for about 4 minutes.
-Add eggs one at a time beating well each addition, vanilla, and oil.
+Mix both flour and baking powder in a deep plate.
+In mixing bowl beat butter, 200 g castor sugar and the remaining half brown sugar for about 4 minutes.
+Add then turn the mixer to medium-high and beat until the mixture is light and fluffy, about 5 minutes.
+Scrape down the sides of the bowl as needed to ensure even mixing.
+Turn the speed to low and add , vanilla, and oil.
 Stir in yoghurt, and both milk.

-Gradually add in flour mixture and stir to combined.
-Spoon some batter over rhubarb and spread evenly cover them.
-Followed by half remaining rhubarb and more batter.
-Then gently push plum pieces into batter in grid.
-Gives a couples pf knock on benchtop to release air bubbles.
+Gradually add in the flour mixture and stir to combine.
+Spoon some batter over the rhubarb and plum; spread evenly to cover them.
+Follow with half of the remaining rhubarb and more batter.
+Then gently push the plum pieces into the batter in a grid.
+Give a couple of gentle knocks on the benchtop to release air bubbles.

 Bake for 1 hour 15 minutes or until skewer inserted in comes out clean.
 Switch off oven, leave cake in oven with door close for 30 minutes.
 Remove to rack and cool further about 15 minutes then flip over onto a plate to cool further.
 Wait till cake is completely cool before sprinkling icing sugar.
 Serve with ice cream or fruits or dessert wine.
 Enjoy!!!!!